rust-lang/book/second-edition/src/ch18-01-all-the-places-for-patterns.md

 let PATTERN = EXPRESSION;
 ```

-We've seen statements like `let x = 5;` with a variable name in the `PATTERN`
+We’ve seen statements like `let x = 5;` with a variable name in the `PATTERN`
 slot; a variable name is just a particularly humble form of pattern.

 With `let`, we compare the expression against the pattern, and assign any names
 we find.
 So for example, in our `let x = 5;` case, `x` is a pattern that says
-"bind what matches here to the variable `x`."
+“bind what matches here to the variable `x`.”
 And since the name `x` is the
-whole pattern, this pattern effectively means "bind everything to the variable
+whole pattern, this pattern effectively means “bind everything to the variable
-`x`, whatever the value is."
+`x`, whatever the value is.”

 To see the pattern matching aspect of `let` a bit more clearly, consider
-Listing 18-4 where we're using a pattern with `let` to destructuring a tuple:
+Listing 18-4 where we’re using a pattern with `let` to destructuring a tuple:

 ```rust
 let (x, y, z) = (1, 2, 3);